The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Another study that analyzed clipped and unclipped trotters found that the clipped horses showed less strain on the body’s activity to thermoregulate and exercise more efficiently.

 - A sweaty horse in winter also has to deal with a longer drying time for his body.
 It may take longer for his heart rate and respiratory rate to return to normal, and he’s definitely going to take a long time to dry.
-He will need to be safely cooled out, and the use of coolers can help.
+He will need to be safely cooled out, and using coolers can help.
 Coolers also cut the cold air from chilling your horse and create safer drying.

 ***PRO TIP*** Check your horse’s vital signs before and after exercise so you can objectively track his recovery.
 This will give you an idea, over time, if his hair is too thick for his activity level.